landrewwray/landrewwray.github.io/_posts/2023-10-21-LLaMA-2-Surprises.md

 <img src="/docs/assets/img/PhD-llama.png" target="_blank" rel="noreferrer noopener" alt="Llama transformer diagram" width="300" />

 The last post was a long and technical dive into the guts of Llama 2, so I want to zoom out and go over a few of the highlights.
-The full adventure is [linked here](https://landrewwray.github.io/2023/10/19/Inside-LLaMA-2.html), and I'll unpack some of it further in future posts.
+The full adventure is [linked here](https://landrewwray.github.io/2023/10/19/Inside-LLaMA-2.html), and I'll revisit some of it in future posts.
 Llama 2 is an open source cousin of ChatGPT that follows the same ["decoder-only" development path](https://www.interconnects.ai/p/llm-development-paths).

 The high points for me were: